-5) If the Project’s final running time is 40 minutes or more, the Project may only be submitted into the following category in the 2020 competition: "One World" Feature Category
+5) If the Project’s final running time is 30 minutes or more, the Project may only be submitted into the following category in the 2021 competition: Feature Categories

 6) Submissions must be accompanied by the applicable submission fee (per entry) along with a completed online entry form.
 All films must be in English or have English subtitles at the time submitted.

 7) Films must be submitted as an online streaming video via the FilmFreeway platform in the 2021 competition.
 Please complete a profile for your film using filmfreeway.com and submit using their system.
 This helps us to stay organized before, during, and after the festival.
 Please contact us you require your film to be played in a specific format, which will be determined by the review committee.